By Tim Lambert

 Surnames from Nicknames

 Many English surnames are derived from nicknames.
 Arrogant People might be called king, prince, bishop, or abbot.
 (Although surnames like Bishop and Abbot may have come about because somebody worked for a bishop or an abbot.
 They may also have been children of clergymen).

 Some people might get a surname from their physical appearance such as little, small, and Cruikshank (crooked legs).
 Other such surnames are Strong and Armstrong.
 A pollard was a bald man.
 A Longman was a tall man.
 Crippen meant curly-haired.
 Other people were given surnames because of the way they walked like Swift, Golightly, and Steptoe.
 Some people were nicknamed fox or todd (an old English word for a fox).
 (Although it has been suggested that this surname was given to somebody who hunted foxes rather than somebody who was cunning).
 A loved person might be given the surname Dear or Deare.

 Some people were given flattering surnames like Makepeace, Wise, Smart, Trueman or Young.
 Others were given surnames like Wilde (because they were wild!).

 However, Bragg is derived from a word meaning bold or daring.
 It was not a nickname for a person who bragged!
-Moody might also seem straightforward but it actually comes from the old word modig, which meant bold.
+Moody might also seem straightforward but it comes from the old word modig, which meant bold.
 Some people were given the nickname Sharp or Sharpe because of their temperament.
 Tait meant cheerful.
 Unwin meant an unfriendly man while Darwin meant dear friend.

 People with dark hair might get the surname Black or Blake (a corruption of black).
 Reid, Reed, and Read are all from red (redhead).
 Russell also meant red-haired.
 Blunt is a corruption of blount, which meant blonde.
 People with white hair might be given the surname Snow.
 People with golden hair might get the surname golden.